-- 1. Conducting Treatment Reviews for Persons with Co-occurring Disorders (This procedure applies to both consumers in the Traditional Mental Health Services and in the Outpatient SUD and Mild/Moderate Mental Health Treatment Programs.) - a.
+- 1. Conducting Treatment Reviews for Persons with Co-occurring Disorders (This procedure applies to both consumers in Traditional Mental Health Services and receiving Outpatient SUD or Mild/Moderate Mental Health Treatment Services) - a.
 Basic COD Case Review Guidelines: As with any person in treatment, it may be clinically valuable to participate in individual and/or team case reviews.

 The purpose of a verbal individual or team review is to evaluate the current clinical framework/approach, interventions, and progress in an effort to make necessary adjustments to improve services and outcomes.
-Helpful questions related to Co-occurring Treatment may include the following: - i.
+Helpful questions related to Co-occurring Treatment may include the following:

+- i.
 What is the individual needing from WMCMH/What do they want?
 How does that relate to what you as a clinician want? - ii.
 What is the clinician doing to help the individual move in that direction?
 What might the clinician be doing that is keeping the individual from moving in that direction? - iii.
 How is what the clinician is doing working? - iv.
 What is the individual's s perception of the problem?
 What is the clinician's perception of the problem? - v.
 What is the stage of change for the individual and the clinician? - 2.
-Re-evaluation of the Clinical Approach for Cases with Limited Outcomes (This procedure applies to both consumers in the Traditional Mental Health Services and in Outpatient SUD and Mild/Moderate Mental Health Treatment Programs.)
+Re-evaluation of the Clinical Approach for Cases with Limited Outcomes (This procedure applies to both consumers in Traditional Mental Health Services and receiving Outpatient SUD or Mild/Moderate Mental Health Treatment Services)

-The purpose of these procedures are to provide a process that staff members are to implement when an individual does not appear to be progressing toward his/her stated treatment outcomes at the pace that would be clinically expected.
+The purpose of these procedures is to provide a process that staff members are to implement when an individual does not appear to be progressing toward his/her stated treatment outcomes at the pace that would be clinically expected.